ls1intum/Artemis/docs/user/lti.rst

 #.
 Access Course Management: Start by logging into your Artemis account.
 From the main dashboard, locate and click on the |course-management| option.
 This section provides an overview of all the courses you're handling.\
 #.
 Select the Desired Course: From the list of available courses, navigate to the course you wish to configure for LTI integration.\
 #.
 Edit Course Settings: On the course overview page, you'll find an |course_edit| button, located at the top right corner.
 Clicking this will allow you to modify various course settings.\
 #.
-Locate the Online Course Checkbox: As you scroll through the course settings, you'll come across a checkbox labeled "Online Course."
+Locate the Online Course Checkbox: As you scroll through the course settings, you'll come across a checkbox labeled Online Course.
 This particular setting is essential for enabling LTI configurability.\
 #.
-Activate LTI Configuration: To finalize the process, simply check the "Online Course" checkbox.
+Activate LTI Configuration: To finalize the process, simply check the Online Course checkbox.
 By doing so, you're activating the LTI configuration settings for that specific course.
 Make sure to save any changes made.\

 .. figure:: lti/enable_onlinecourse.png
     :align: center